Uses of Lactate And How To Determine Your Lactate Threshold

 DETERMINING YOUR LACTATE THRESHOLD

-Many athletes attempt to improve their lactate threshold by training for it.
+Many athletes attempt to improve their lactate threshold.
 When you are first starting out in